Tampa To Key West By Car – Places You Have To Visit

 Leaving Tampa* and head straight to the ocean.
 Take the I-75 and then turn to 789 and follow the sea for a while, instead of taking the inner route.
 The other way would be faster, but if you want to see something and make an island-hopping, then I´d suggest following the ocean route!

-Did you know that Florida has another has more Keys on this side of the state?
+Did you know that Florida has more Keys on this side of the state?
 Not only the ones down to Key West!
 Well, that´s why I took the island route!

 Passing Bradenton and driving to Bradenton Beach*.
 It´s the perfect opportunity for a first stop and to stretch your legs at one of the beautiful beaches in the Gulf of Mexico.
 The white sand and the turquoise water won´t disappoint you.